SeijiShii/ReturnVisitoR/README.md

 ## Dependancies
 jquery.
-Files include html2canvas, but now it's note used.
+Files include html2canvas, but now it's not used.
 (Was to be used yet.)